Contraz/demosys-py/README.rst

 - Basic knowledge about matrix math

-If you are missing any of these requirements, the framework can definitely be used to learn the.
+If you are missing any of these requirements, the framework can definitely be used to learn.
 Zero/0 lines of code are needed to generate a project with a spinning cube and you can get started playing with things.

 Contributing